boldflight/BibleConverter/test_EPUB/output/ezek.md

 He learned to tear prey; he devoured people.
 [4] The nations heard about him; he was trapped in their pit.
 They brought him with hooks to the land of Egypt.

+[5] “‘When she realized that she waited in vain, her hope was lost.
 She took another of her cubs and made him a young lion.
 [6] He walked about among the lions; he became a young lion.
 He learned to tear prey; he devoured people.